Help us match you with local pros in your area

 In Oklahoma, HVAC contractors must be licensed by the Oklahoma Construction Industries Board.
 For HVAC projects, a contractor may have an HVAC/R limited license (which allows them to work on only small jobs) or an HVAC/R unlimited license (which allows them to work on all jobs).
 Individuals need to have four years of experience and must pass an exam to become fully licensed contractors.
 You should also look at reviews and complaints on sites like Google Reviews, the Better Business Bureau (BBB), and Yelp.
 Choose a company with positive reviews and testimonials about fantastic customer experiences.

 It’s important to understand what the work process is going to look like.
 For HVAC repairs, the company should detail the specific parts that need replacement and why.
 Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
 When replacing your HVAC system, ask your installation company to provide details on the new energy efficiency, brand, estimated installation time, features, and model.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Generally, you should have your HVAC system inspected twice a year.
 After that inspection, your HVAC technician will tell you what services are required.
 You should also have your system inspected and serviced if you notice any new issues, like unusual smells, strange noises, or leaks.
 If your home has ductwork, it should be serviced every few years.